-The AHTS aims to create the conditions in which more people choose to walk and cycle for more journeys, including those where people use a combination of walking, cycling and public transport to reach their destination (also known as door to door).
+The plan aims to create the conditions in which more people choose to walk and cycle for more journeys.
+This includes journeys where people combine walking, cycling and public transport to reach their destination (known as door to door).

 The documents are designed as guidance tools to be used throughout the development process by:

 - county and district land use and transport planners

 - development control planners